thotamohan/Hybrid-Recommendation-Engine/README.md

 **In this project, all the Data Mining and recommendation algorithms are implemented without using any library from scratch**.
 Coding and implementing the algorithms without using libraries helps us in better understanding of them and use the algorithms as per our input data and requirements.

-**This project stood at third place in a class of 106 students at Data Mining class Spring 2020 and the rankings are given as per RMSE.**
+**This Recommendation project stood at third place in a class of 106 students at Data Mining class Spring 2020 and the rankings are given as per RMSE.**

 ## **Problem:**